 In Aotearoa New Zealand we have many native plants, birds and animals that are unique to our country.
 Some of these, along with their ecosystems, are under threat of extinction.

-The Government is seeking feedback on its proposal for maintaining and protecting our indigenous biodiversity into the future.
+The Government sought feedback on its proposal for maintaining and protecting our indigenous biodiversity into the future.
 The proposal builds on work already underway.

 Review the proposal